finite-galaxy/finite-galaxy/readme.md

 ## Introduction
 Why did I start this project?
 Why not contribute to Endless Sky instead?
 * Although I like Endless Sky as a whole, it also contains things I don't like.
 Conversation scenes, news and portraits, tribute, and plundering of installed outfits are just a few examples.
-* The pace of development seemed to slow down: there were only nine commits in September 2018 and zero in October.
+* The original creator, Michael Zahniser, seemed to disappear and pace of development appeared to slow down: there were only nine commits in September 2018 and zero in October.
 (I started Finite Galaxy on October 18.)
 * Numerous pull requests over there have been open for over a year, reviews are haphazard, there are many lengthy discussions on unimportant things, while useful proposals were often ignored.
 * The direction and vision is not always clear.
 * Support for plug-ins is rather limited.